 - 1 tbsp Sesame oil

-- 1 tsp Chinese hot sauce If it is not available, you can use Red Chilli paste instead
+- 1 tsp Chinese hot sauce (If it is not available, you can use Red Chilli paste or sriracha sauce instead)

 - Combine all the ingredients in a bowl and whisk vigorously.